azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-We start by accessing the authorization header from the request.
-Once the authorization header is retrieved, we extract it to access the token.
-The token is verified using the verify function (verify function is part of the jsonwebtoken package).
-Once, the token is verified we assign the extracted userId to the request.
-This makes sure that the userId is available to the future requests.
+Our initial step involves obtaining the authorization header from the request.
+After obtaining the authorization header, we proceed to extract the token contained within it.
+This token is then subjected to verification using the "verify" function, a component of the "jsonwebtoken" package.
+Upon successful verification, we assign the extracted userId to the request, ensuring its availability for use in future requests.

+> The `jsonwebtoken` package additionally handles token expiration checks.
+When a token has expired, the server will throw a `jwt.JsonWebTokenError`.

-After implementing the ```authMiddleware``` we need to register it for the routes we need to protect.
-This is implemented in the ```app.js``` file below:
+Following the implementation of the `authMiddleware`, the next step is to register it for the routes that require protection.
+This registration process is carried out in the `app.js` file as shown below:

 ``` js
 app.use('/api/faculty', authenticate, facultyRouter)